19hours/sg-statutes/Acts/Geneva Conventions Act.md

 —

-Information Bureaux and Relef Societies for Prisoners of War
+Information Bureaux and RelIef Societies for Prisoners of War

 Article 122